Russia accuses Syrian rebels of using "tactics of terror"

 France, leading Western calls for tougher action against Assad, says it planned to push next month for a "Chapter 7" U.N.
 Security Council resolution if his forces did not pull back.

-Chapter 7 of the U.N. charter allows the Council to authorise actions that can include the use of military force - something Russia opposes.
+Chapter 7 of the U.N. charter allows the Council to authorize actions that can include the use of military force - something Russia opposes.

-Moscow says NATO misused a U.N. resolution authorising military intervention to protect civilians in Libya to help rebels overthrow Muammar Gaddafi last year and has vowed not to let it happen in Syria.
+Moscow says NATO misused a U.N. resolution authorizing military intervention to protect civilians in Libya to help rebels overthrow Muammar Gaddafi last year and has vowed not to let it happen in Syria.

 Lukashevich did not discuss the possibility of a new U.N. resolution but said sanctions adopted by the European Union on Monday were counterproductive and that global powers should focus on implementing a peace plan.